apexkv/apexmq/README.md

 -   The producer provides an easy-to-use interface for sending messages to multiple queues with a single function call.

 ApexMQ simplifies RabbitMQ integration in Django and allows you to focus more on handling business logic instead of managing connections and consumers manually.

+## Contributing

+We welcome contributions!
+Please follow the steps below to get started:

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.